imdvz/Depression-Detector-using-PyTorch/README.md

 # Depression-Detector-using-PyTorch

-This repository contains code for scraping tweets from Twitter.com and detecting depression from the tweet.
+This repository contains scraping of tweets from Twitter.com and detecting depression from them.

 It contains codes where I scrape, clean, train and find accuracy and loss for both train and validation sets.